GEO & AI Search

 • Case studies with quantitative results

-Section 6: Measurement & optimization (5 points)
+Section 6: Measurement and optimization (5 points)

 • GA4 configured to track AI referral traffic (chat.openai.com, perplexity.ai)